andrew01144/Tasmota-SomfyRTS/README.md

 - Tasmota compatibility:
   - It requires an ESP32 in order to provide the Berry scripting language.
   - It requires the -ir version of the tasmota binary in order to provide IRsend's Raw format.
   - I don't know if it can be integrated into Tasmota's blinds and shutters functionality.
+Maybe [this](https://github.com/GitHobi/Tasmota/wiki/Somfy-RTS-support-with-Tasmota#using-rules-to-control-blinds) might do it.

 ## To demonstrate operation